 The Massachusetts Institute of Technology has publicly available courses for a multitude of subjects, including programming.
-You get the chance to sit in programming classes from a very prestigious university!
+Kids and teens get the chance to sit in on classes from a very prestigious university!

 Hack Pledge connects mentors and mentees with each other so that young programmers can learn and grow from experienced individuals.

+Coding for kids can be screen-free too.
 If you prefer more hands-on activities, go ahead and try some unplugged activities.
-This a compilation of different computerless games and paper activities.
+This is a compilation of different computerless games to play and paper activities to print.
 Plenty of free coding for kids resources here.

 An integrated development environment is a must-have for people learning how to code.
 Whether the IDE be BlueJ, Eclipse, or Microsoft Visual Studio, kids will have an easy way to debug, compile, and run their code.

-There are plenty of hackathons all over the world that are not only free, but give you the chance to learn coding skills from experienced mentors, support you through your journey of bringing your cool coding idea into fruition, give you swag, and give you free food!
+There are plenty of hackathons all over the world that are not only free, but give you the chance to learn programming skills from experienced mentors, support you through your journey of bringing your cool ideas into fruition, give you swag, and give you free food!

 If you want more support and a structured curriculum while learning to code, see the online coding classes for kids that we offer here at CodeWizardsHQ.
 We’ve adopted a blended method to teach kids and teens programming principles and practices using a combination of small, online teacher-led classes delivered and build-as-you-learn projects.